nus-cs2103-AY2425S1/ip/docs/README.md

     - `todo submit homework`: Adds a todo task with description `submit homework`
     - `delete 1`: Deletes the 1st task shown in the current list.
     - `bye`: Exits the app.
-6. Refer to the Features below for deatils for each command.
+6. Refer to the Features below for details for each command.

 ## Features